COVID-19 fears keep millions of Americans from seeking hospital care

 Millions of Americans are jeopardizing their health by avoiding hospital care, even in medical emergencies, for fear of contracting COVID-19.

-“That is just a stunning number that suggests a lot of people are not seeking care for things they should be seeking care for,” said Dr. John Hick, an emergency medicine doctor at Hennepin Healthcare and an adviser to the state on COVID-19.
+“That is just a stunning number that suggests a lot of people are not seeking care for things they should be seeking care for,” said Dr. John Hick, a state adviser on COVID-19 and an emergency medicine doctor at Hennepin Healthcare, where emergency visits were 43% lower than normal in April.

+Volumes are trending up, but they’re still at least 20% below historic averages.

-COVID-19 is a viral respiratory illness first reported last December in China.
-At least 4 in 5 people who get it have mild to no symptoms, while as many as 5% may need critical care in the hospital.
-In about 85% of the 29,000 cases of COVID-19 confirmed by lab testing in Minnesota since March 5, those contracting the virus no longer need to remain in isolation.
+At least 4 in 5 people who get COVID-19 have mild to no symptoms, while as many as 5% may need critical care in the hospital.
+In about 85% of the 30,000 cases of COVID-19 confirmed by lab testing in Minnesota since March 5, those contracting the virus no longer need to remain in isolation.

 Case counts currently are plateauing in Minnesota.
-But early in the pandemic, government officials, including Gov. Tim Walz, said the greatest risk from COVID-19 would come from overwhelming the health care system with droves of sick patients.
-Elective and nonemergency procedures were canceled to preserve limited supplies of masks, eye protection, gowns and other protective gear.
+But early in the pandemic, Gov. Tim Walz and other officials said the greatest risk from COVID-19 would come from overwhelming the health care system with droves of sick patients.
+Elective and nonemergency procedures were canceled to preserve limited supplies of masks, gowns and other protective gear.

-Hospitals now say they have adequate supplies of protective equipment and contingency plans to handle another surge, if it comes.
-In the meantime, many patients have become sicker by staying at home while hospitals have suffered dramatic declines in revenue from lost business.
+Hospitals now say they have adequate supplies of protective equipment and contingency plans to handle another surge if it comes.
+In the meantime, many patients have become sicker by staying home while hospitals have suffered dramatic declines in revenue from lost business.

 “Patients have been coming back, and we are seeing people are sicker than they normally would be.
 And it’s because they are waiting,” said Dr. Brent Walters, medical director of the Emergency Department at Methodist Hospital in St. Louis Park.